hipic/whirr_cm/README.md

 # Cloudera Manager by Whirr
 ========

 Cloudera Manager can be launched using whirr as illustrated in whirr-cm [1].
-However, it does not work for me so that I update whirr-cm [1] to make it more in detail.
+However, it is a little bit ambiguous to me - actually it did not work for me - so that I update whirr-cm [1] to make it more in detail.

 The following is tested at CentOS 5.9 (64bits).
 You may test your CentOS using 'cat /etc/redhat-release'

 ## install Maven if 'which mvn' does not show any 'maven'